Next of Kin (1989 film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 Critic Brian Orndorf wrote, "Next of Kin isn't a dazzling picture, but there's personality about it that eases the blow of idiocy, keeping the adventure of Truman Gates, redneck cop, alive and well."

-Film critics Siskel and Ebert, in particular, were not impressed with the film, including it on their Worst of 1989 show.
+Film critics Siskel and Ebert, in particular, were not impressed with the film, including it on their "Worst of 1989" episode of At the Movies.
 Roger Ebert described the scene where the women are preparing lunch for the men getting ready for combat as "desperation time at the old screenwriting factory".
 Gene Siskel mocked the bow and arrow fight at the climax, suggesting that it might have had more impact had it been shot in the daytime instead of night.

-In Sweden, the film was retitled Dirty Fighting (in English) to capitalize on Swayze's earlier success with Dirty Dancing.
+In Sweden, the film was retitled Dirty Fighting (in English) to capitalize on Patrick Swayze's earlier success with Dirty Dancing.
 The film has since become a cult classic.

 Accolades

-At the 10th Golden Raspberry Awards, Patrick Swayze was nominated as Worst Actor for this film (also for Road House).
+At the 10th Golden Raspberry Awards, Swayze was nominated as Worst Actor for this film (also for Road House).
 He lost to William Shatner in Star Trek V: The Final Frontier.

 Soundtrack

 A soundtrack to the film was also released through Columbia Records.
-Here is the track listing:
+The track listing is as follows: